FCC Computer Inquiries: Computer I

-Pure Communications / Pure Data Processing/Hybrid cases

-If a message is sent from one location to another and it does not change, the FCC defined it as pure communication.
+If a message is sent from one location to another and it does not change, the FCC defined it as pure communications.
 On the other hand, if changes or processing happen at the end of the phone line, the FCC defined it as pure data processing.
 In pure data processing, the computer processes the information and determines if it is a circuit or message-switching.
-Also, in pure data processing, the computer processes the information by using storing, retrieving, sorting, merging or calculating data functions based on how the computer is programmed.
+Also, the computer processes the information by using storing, retrieving, sorting, merging or calculating data functions based on how the computer is programmed.
 Some computer processing, however, uses both pure communication and pure data processing.
-The FCC was not too sure how to handle these situations and created a third category known as hybrids.
+The FCC was not too sure how to handle these situations and created a third category known as hybrid processing.
 Hybrid cases were considered a gray area, and the FCC planned to resolve these gray services on a case-by-case basis.
 The FCC determined if there is more communications, then it was communications; if it was more data processing, then it was data processing.
-Hybrid cases became the undoing of Computer I, as it did not clearly define pure and data communications.
+Hybrid cases became the undoing of the Computer I regulations, as they did not clearly define pure and data communications.

 Regulations

-Pure communications and pure data processing have very different characteristics that led to different policy results.
-The markets in which the technology existed assisted the FCC in making its policy decisions.
-"The pure data processing market was viewed as an innovative, competitive market with low barriers to entry and little chance of monopolization."
-The FCC established that no additional regulation or safeguards were required for the pure data processing market.
-The pure communications market, on the other hand, was being managed by an incumbent monopoly.
-The FCC had four concerns about the incumbent telephone companies which were: "the sale of data processing services by carriers should not hurt the provision of common carrier services, the costs of such data processing services should not be passed on to telephone rate payers, revenues derived from common carrier services should not be used to cross subsidize data processing services, and the furnishing of such data processing services by carriers should not hurt the competitive computer market."
+The differing treatment of pure communications and pure data processing led to different policy results.
+Existing market structure influenced the policy.
+As the pure data processing market had lower barriers to entry and monopolization risk, the FCC ruled that no additional regulation or safeguards were required.
+The pure communications market, on the other hand, was managed by an incumbent monopoly.
+The FCC had four concerns about the incumbent telephone companies: "the sale of data processing services by carriers should not hurt the provision of common carrier services, the costs of such data processing services should not be passed on to telephone rate payers, revenues derived from common carrier services should not be used to cross subsidize data processing services, and the furnishing of such data processing services by carriers should not hurt the competitive computer market."

-Safeguard: Maximum Separation

-With concerns relating to communication facilities, the FCC developed its "Maximum Separation" safeguards.
-The FCC made it so that if a carrier wanted to enter the unregulated data processing market, they could only do so by going through a fully separate subsidiary.
+Concerned about shared communication facilities, the FCC developed the "maximum separation" safeguards.
+If a carrier wanted to enter the unregulated data processing market, they could only do so through a fully separate subsidiary.
 The separate subsidiary needed to have a separate data processing corporation, accounting books, offices, personnel, equipment, and facilities.
-The carrier also could not use the separate subsidiary to promote their data processing services, use network computers for non-network purposes, or use network computers during peak hours to provision data processing services.
+The carrier also could not use the subsidiary to promote their data processing services, use network computers for non-network purposes, or use network computers during peak hours to provision data processing services.